 Developmental Trauma Disorder is a controversial diagnosis at present given that it was rejected as a disorder by the latest version of the DSM.
-However, its inclusion is being championed by a Boston trauma expert, Bessel van der Volk who carried out a study of 1700 children, some of who showed different symptoms to PTSD or CPTSD, often used as a diagnosis for traumatised children.
+However, its inclusion is being championed by a Boston trauma expert, Bessel van der Kolk, who carried out a study of 1700 children, some of whom showed different symptoms to PTSD or CPTSD, often used as a diagnosis for traumatised children.
 In fact, he found that only 25% percent of these children had clear symptoms of PTSD and the rest had issues that were far more complex.
-I quote van der Volk:
+I quote Van Der Kolk:

 Instead, these children showed pervasive, complex, often extreme, and sometimes contradictory patterns of emotional and physiological dysregulation.
 Their moods and feelings could be all over the place—rage, aggressiveness, deep sadness, fear, withdrawal, detachment and flatness, and dissociation—and when upset, they could neither calm themselves down nor describe what they were feeling.